MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/overview.md

 (errors and warnings) to inform users about potential code defects and suggests possible solutions for improvements.

-PSScriptAnalyzer is shipped with a collection of built-in rules that check various aspects of PowerShell code such as:
+PSScriptAnalyzer ships with a collection of built-in rules that check various aspects of PowerShell code such as:

 - The presence of uninitialized variables